2024 Tallahassee

 The Turkey Trot 10K (6.2 miles)

-The 10K race starts at the same place (Esplanade Way) and time (8:30 a.m.) as the 5K and the 15K.
-It runs the same route as the 5K and the 15K for the first two miles.
-Runners may change races any time during those first 2 miles as long as they are careful to run the entire race and avoid knocking anyone down.
+The 10K race starts at the same place (Espanade Way) and time (8:30 AM) as the 5K and the 15K.
+For the first two miles the race courses run the same path.
+Runners may change races any time during those first two miles as long as they are careful to run the entire race and avoid knocking anyone down.

 The Turkey Trot 15K (9.3 miles)

-The 15K starts at 8:30 a.m. with the 5K and the 10K runners, but it is for the dedicated runner.
+The 15K starts at 8:30 a.m. with the 5K and 10K runners, but it is for the dedicated runner.
+Participants must be able to finish the race before 10:30 a.m.
 It is a great race if you are ready to take on the challenge.

 Stan Linton - 2022 Winner